LewisMDillon/Bushy-Park-Social-Tennis/README.md

 - **Landing Page**

 This is what the user sees on first arrival to the site.
 The hero image tells the user instantly what the site is about, along with the Bushy Park Social Tennis heading.
-Below this, the subheading gives a short description, further cementing the idenity of the site on first arrival.
+Below this, the subheading gives a short description, further cementing the identity of the site on first arrival.

 The main focus on this page is the large striking "Join In!" button, giving the user an immediate call to action.